pavloshargan/retinanet_safety_vests_detection/Readme.md

 <br/><br/>
 # Train the model

-### download PlumsVOC folder from https://drive.google.com/file/d/11BetQCcj8z0KIhNSeOrB_gKkkq47A4ki/view?usp=sharing and place it in this repo
+### download "PlumsVOC" folder with training data from https://drive.google.com/file/d/11BetQCcj8z0KIhNSeOrB_gKkkq47A4ki/view?usp=sharing (or create your own datatset) and place it in this repo

 ## Make directory to save the snaphots: <br/>
 ```console